antonysebastian/fileservice/README.md

 The logging is done to a file named file-service.log and logs for each day are automatically separated.
 All slf4j log levels are supported.
 The log levels for each package can be set in the `log-config.xml` file.
 Any change in the `log-config.xml` file is detected in 2 minutes.
 So the server need not be restarted when logging levels are changed.

 # Notes
+- The db schema required for the server is mentioned in the file `src/extras/schema.sql`.
+Create the tables using this file and add entries into the `users` table for authentication.
+The username, role and md5 of the password should be stored in this table
-As of now, the server does not support TLS.
+- As of now, the server does not support TLS.